Mild solutions to a measure-valued mass evolution problem with flux boundary conditions: Abstract

 \section{Abstract}

-{Motivated by our research on pedestrian flows, we study a non-conservative measure-valued evolution problem posed in a finite interval and explore the possibility of imposing a flux boundary condition.
-The main steps of our work include the analysis of a suitably scaled regularized problem possessing a boundary layer that accumulates mass and detailed investigations of the boundary layer by means of semigroup techniques in spaces of measures.
-We consider passage to the singular limit where thikness of the layer vanishes (resembling the fast reaction asymptotics typical for systems with slow transport and rapid reactions).
-We obtain not only suitable solutions to the measured-value evolution problem, but also derive a convergence rate for the approximation procedure as well as the structure of (flux) boundary conditions for the limit problem.}
+We investigate the well-posedness and approximation of mild solutions to a class of linear transport equations on the unit interval $[0,1]$ endowed with a linear discontinuous production term, formulated in the space $\CM([0,1])$ of finite Borel measures.
+Our working technique includes a detailed boundary layer analysis in terms of a semigroup representation of solutions in spaces of measures able to cope with the passage to the singular limit where thickness of the layer vanishes.
+We obtain not only a suitable concept of solutions to the chosen measure-valued evolution problem, but also derive convergence rates for the approximation procedure and get insight in the structure of flux boundary conditions for the limit problem.